monsoonmaelstrom/book2/book2.md

 We’ll jump off the cliff, and Alex will make sure I don’t drown.
 Then once we’re in the water, Davy will make sure we get out and get away, and the others will help him get us somewhere safe.
 And once they do, if I’m very, very lucky, Liam will be able to figure out how to use the magic stretching between us to pull me back.

-Until then, I just need to not lose.
+Until then, all I need to do is not lose.

 Everything, all at once.
 My mind is already divorced from my body, and I’m throwing all of my magic around Iverson, tangling us together, binding us so tightly that neither of us can do anything, weaving my magic through and around both of our energy meridians and pulling it tighter and tighter and tighter—just like the snares for the rabbits, the more he struggles, the tighter it should get.

-All I need to do is make sure he can’t use his magic at all, and the only way I know how to accomplish that is to use mine to make such a mess of both of our energy meridians that *neither* of us can do anything.
+I need to make sure he can’t use his magic at all, and the only way I know how to accomplish that is to use mine to make such a mess of both of our energy meridians that *neither* of us can do anything.
 Because if he can use his magic, he can stop Davy from getting us away from here.
 He could drop the cliff on them, or freeze the river, or sink the boats or a thousand other things, all of which result in us losing.

 So just like I did to Liam on the archery field, I grab onto Iverson and trust Alex, Davy, and now Liam to handle the rest.